 “I always start my day by listing all of my target tasks.
 This will help me go back to my goal if ever I get distracted and to ensure productivity at the end of the day.
-I set what are the priorities and stick with my work schedule.
-I remind my team to do the same.”— Retchel, Project Manager
+I set what are the priorities and stick with my work schedule and remind my team to do the same.”— Retchel, Project Manager

 “I bought wireless LTE as a backup to my DSL.
-I already have an existing workstation at home, so there is no hassle at all.
-I am grateful for Full Scale’s decisive actions to this crisis.
+Since I already have an existing workstation at home, there is no hassle at all.
+I am grateful for Full Scale’s decisive actions in this crisis.
 I believe God allows these things to happen.
 He has a purpose, and faith in Him will keep us standing.” — Oliver, Full Stack PHP Developer

 Remote Work and COVID-19: How Employees Remain Productive?

 There is no question that technology improves remote work environments.
 However, how employees remain productive with the current situation is another story.
-Filipinos are known to be resilient, and Full Scale employees are no exemption.
+Filipinos are known to be resilient, and Full Scale employees are not exempted.
 Let’s learn how they remain productive while telecommuting.

 “It is important to manage our time between work and personal life, especially that we are telecommuting.
 I also practice having at least 2-minute breaks in order not to have an eye strain.
-I was glad with the decisive stance of Full Scale to send us home and keep us safe from COVID-19.”—Carmencito , Senior Full Stack PHP Developer
+It’s great that Full Scale decided to send us home and keep us safe from COVID-19.”— Carmencito, Senior Full Stack PHP Developer

 “I find it beneficial to work at home with the recent crisis.
-I’ll see to it that I will start my day with a short run together with my dogs, but I always observe social distancing.
-Then, I’ll have my breakfast, a few household chores, and start my shift right away.
+To start my day, I do a short run together with my dogs, but I always observe social distancing.
+Then, I’ll have my breakfast, do some household chores, and start my shift right away.
 I drink water regularly and do some stretching.
 After my shift, I do yoga or play with my dogs.” — Jill, Senior Ruby on Rails Developer

 “My routine is the same as my office routine.
 Upon clock in, I check emails for updates regarding previous and current tasks.
 Work directly on priority tasks and create Instagram version sizes of the previously posted blogs.
 Also, I create house ads or internal graphics requests.
 Even if working remotely, I don’t forget my end of day report through Full Scale Rocks.”— Jozette, Graphics Designer